OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:35

-Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.
+Very early in the morning, while it was still dark, Jesus got up, left the house and went to a solitary place, where he prayed.

 ## Mark 1:36

-Simon and his companions went to look for him,
+Simon and his companions went searching for him,

 ## Mark 1:37

-and when they found him, they exclaimed: “Everyone is looking for you!”
+and when they found him, they said, “Everyone is looking for you!”

 ## Mark 1:38